ssunku99/Predicting-and-cost-Optimization-of-AWS-Infrastructure/README.md

 # Predicting and Optimizing Cloud Infrastructure Costs

-**Sai Teja Sunku** — MSDS 692 Data Science Practicum I, Regis University, Spring 2026
+**Sai Teja Sunku**  MSDS 692 Data Science Practicum I, Regis University, Spring 2026

 ---

 ## about

 This project builds an ML pipeline that predicts EC2 instance costs, forecasts daily cloud spending, detects pricing anomalies, and quantifies how much money organizations leave on the table by sticking with on-demand pricing.
-It uses two datasets from two cloud providers — AWS for regression and cost optimization, Azure for time series forecasting and anomaly detection.
+It uses two datasets from two cloud providers, AWS for regression and cost optimization, Azure for time series forecasting and anomaly detection.

 ## datasets